List of Academy Award–winning families: Extended family

 Relationships noted show relation to first family member listed.

 Siblings

-The Sherman Brothers shared all their nominations and awards.
+The Sherman Brothers and Billie Eilish & Finneas O'Connell are the only pairs of siblings to share all their awards and nominations.
 The Coen brothers have shared all of their awards and 12 of their nominations (including two nominations under the pseudonym Roderick Jaynes); each received an individual nomination for Fargo.

 Sisters Olivia de Havilland and Joan Fontaine were both nominated for Best Actress in 1942, with Fontaine winning for Suspicion.
 They are the only siblings to have both won lead acting awards, and the only pair of sisters to have awards.

 Sisters Vanessa and Lynn Redgrave were both nominated for Best Actress in 1966 (for Morgan – A Suitable Case for Treatment and Georgy Girl, respectively), both losing to Elizabeth Taylor in Who's Afraid of Virginia Woolf?.

 There are three sets of twins on the list: